miguelscarv/opinions/README.md

 towards certain topics by replacing the topic (e.g. Elon Musk) in tweets with the token `[TOPIC]`.
 The flag `--weight` is a boolean argument that is not required but if given it makes the final sentiment score weighted by the number of retweets each tweet had.

+## Third Step - Label data with Active Learning

+1. Run `python3 al_sentiment_analysis.py --path PATH [--topic TOPIC] [--learning_rate LEARNING_RATE] [--batch BATCH_SIZE] [--weight]`

+This file uses similar arguments to the ones in the Second Step, but here the `PATH` argument should point to a file with some predictions already made, like the ones in `data/predicted/twitter`.
+The `LEARNING_RATE` argument specifies a learning rate to fine tune the model and teh default one is `2e-5`.
+The `BATCH_SIZE` argument specifies the number of documents needed to label before a training step.